 BitTorrent and P2P (Peer-to-Peer) technologies have been popular all around the world for more than a decade now.

-Often torrents get a bad reputation, because they are seen as an infringement of the law, but believe it or not, that’s not necessarily the case for a few reasons.
+Often torrents get a bad reputation, because they are seen as an infringement of the law.

 First of all, any issues of legality are derived from a nation’s specific laws, which vary from country to country.

 Torrenting is not illegal everywhere.

 For example, the EU has different laws and regulations surrounding copyright infringement and copyright enforcement, than the US and other nations.